 Jeff has been actively involved in character education at Chadwick School throughout his career, working with the Upper School Student Council in 2002 to reintroduce an honor code on campus.
 He has also worked extensively on diversity initiatives, taught senior history electives, and coached baseball and girls basketball.

-Along with his wife, Noelle, Jeff is the parent of twin sons, Joshua and Dylan, who are currently fourth-grade students at Chadwick School.
+Along with his wife, Noelle, Jeff is the parent of twin sons, Joshua and Dylan, who are currently seventh-grade students at Chadwick School.

 Director of the Village School Josie Bahedry joined Chadwick in July 2014.
 She most recently served as Assistant Head and Lower School Director at The John Thomas Dye School in Los Angeles, a highly-regarded K-6 school that prepares students for success in Los Angeles' most demanding secondary schools.
 Among a host of highly qualified candidates from around the country and globe, Josie stood out as the right person to lead the Village at this time: her energy, team-building skills, success in fostering excellence in teaching, and love of children and adults have been major strengths throughout her career and will serve Chadwick well in the future.